Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW1/hw1_answers.md

 If the tree has one vertex then it has no edges and can be considered a leaf onto itself.
 In such a case the minimum number of leaves is 1 as well as the maximum.

-If a tree has 2 or more vertices then
+If a tree has 2 or more vertices then the minumum number of leaves it can have is

 The minimum number of leaves a tree with n verticies can have is 1 and the maximum is n - 1.
 This can be verified by drawing a star which is a tree with the most leaves possible.
 Regardless of how the many nodes are added or arranged to the tree